Angelica Barela, Community Relations Coordinator

 Marissa says “I enjoy my life just the way it is.
 My work is important to me.
 I love being able to make the residents feel at home–they are my second family.”

-Francisco ‘Kiko’ Lopez, Director of Transportation
+Francisco ‘Kiko’ Lopez, Director of Life Safety and Compliance

 Kiko is beloved by the care team, the residents, and the families.
 His wisdom and his huge caring heart is a real asset to Desert Peaks, calling us all to do what is right and proper and good and to acknowledge the amazing privilege and opportunity we have to work with elders.